+We never felt safe.
 As a child I fought the occupation by raising the Palestinian flag in our playground.
-We never felt safe.
-We were always running from jeeps to avoid the soldiers beating us.
+We were always running from jeeps to avoid getting beaten by the soldiers.
 Our homes were invaded and children were killed.
 It was routine.

 We called ourselves freedom fighters, but the outside world called us terrorists.
-At first we just threw stones and empty bottles, but when we came across some discarded hand-grenades in a cave, we decided to hurl them at the Israeli jeeps.
+At first we threw stones and empty bottles, but when we came across some discarded hand-grenades in a cave, we decided to hurl them at the Israeli jeeps.
 Two of them exploded.
 No one was injured but we were caught, and in 1985, at the age of 17, I received a seven-year prison sentence.

 As I was being beaten, I remembered a movie I’d seen the year before about the Holocaust.
-At the time I’d been happy that Hitler had killed six million Jews.
-I remember wishing that he’d killed them all, because then I would never have been sent to prison.
-But some minutes into the movie, I found myself crying, and feeling angry that the Jews were being herded into gas chambers without fighting back.
+At first I had been happy that Hitler had killed six million Jews.
+I wished he had killed them all, because then I never would have been sent to prison.
+But a few minutes into the movie, I found myself crying, and feeling angry that the Jews were being herded into gas chambers without fighting back.
 If they knew they were going to die, why didn’t they scream out?

-So now, walking between the soldiers who were beating me, I remembered the movie and I started screaming at them: ‘Murderers!
+So now, walking between the soldiers who were beating me, I remembered the movie and I started screaming at them: “Murderers!
 Nazis!
-Oppressors!’
+Oppressors!”
 And as a consequence, I felt no pain.

 It was the start of a dialogue and a friendship.
-We discovered many similarities and some months later the guard said he understood now that we were not the settlers.
-He even became a supporter of the Palestinian struggle.
+We discovered many similarities and some months later the guard said he understood and supported the Palestinian struggle.
 From then on he always treated us with respect, and once even smuggled in two big bottles of Coca Cola, which I shared with all the other prisoners.

 In 2005 that some of us who believed in non-violence started meeting in secret with former Israeli soldiers.
-We were meeting as true enemies who wanted to speak.
+We were meeting as enemies who wanted to speak.
 The Israelis were refusing to fight, not for the sake of the Palestinian people, but for the sake of the morals of their society.
-We too were not acting to save Israeli lives, but to prevent our society from suffering more.
+We too were not acting to save Israeli lives – but rather to prevent our society from suffering more.
 It was only later that we both came to feel a responsibility for each other’s people.

-The case is not yet closed, but it is unlikely that justice will be done.
+The children hadn’t even been throwing stones.
+She had just bought candy at the store, and hadn’t even had time to eat it.
+The case is not yet closed, but it is unlikely that justice will ever be done.
 The soldier responsible has not even been identified.
-For there to be reconciliation, and for me to consider forgiveness, Israel has to recognise such crimes.
+For there to be reconciliation, and for me to consider forgiveness, Israel has to recognize such crimes.